Assetto Corsa: Downloadable content

-812 Superfast and the F2004, as well as a community-voted seventh car from Ferrari's history.
-After receiving over 30000 votes in total the result of the poll to be included in the DLC is the 2017 Ferrari SF70H with 15.39% of the votes.
+812 Superfast, and the F2004, as well as a community-voted seventh car from Ferrari's history.
+After receiving over 30,000 votes in total, the result of the poll to be included in the DLC is the 2017 Ferrari SF70H with 15.39% of the votes.

 Virtual reality support

 Preliminary VR support for the Oculus Rift Development Kit 1 was first added in 2013 and support was updated throughout the game's Early Access period.

 Work on Oculus support ceased after support for Development Kit 2, with Kunos Simulazioni citing increased difficulty in keeping the latest Oculus SDK's supported while production priorities are focused on updates for the PC version and preparation for the console release, promising "to support VR—and not necessarily only the Oculus Rift—when we will be able to take the time and resources required."
-In an official community poll on the official support forums (registration required), open from 2 to 9 April 2016, "VR support" reached first place with 25% of a total of 4801 votes.
+In an official community poll on the official support forums, open from 2 to 9 April 2016, "VR support" reached first place with 25% of a total of 4,801 votes.

 With the 1.6 update released on 18 May 2016 the development studio implemented pre-Alpha support for the Oculus Rift SDK 1.3, enabling support for the consumer version of the Oculus VR HMD.
 Thanks to a workaround using the software ReVive this version of the simulator also works with the HTC Vive—official support for the device was confirmed to release at a later date.
-On 22 March 2017 patch 1.13 added the beta implementation of Vive support through OpenVR.
+On 22 March 2017, patch 1.13 added the beta implementation of Vive support through OpenVR.

 Assetto Corsa supports many different VR headsets utilizing Oculus runtime or Open VR.
-Including but not limited to Oculus Rift, Oculus Quest, Oculus Quest 2, HTC Vive, Valve Index and many more.
+Including, but not limited to, Oculus Rift, Oculus Quest, Oculus Quest 2, HTC Vive, Valve Index, and many more.

 Modding

 The game was designed to support extensive modification and creation of additional cars and tracks by users themselves.
 A special WYSIWYG editor, bundled with the game, enables importing of 3D models (in FBX file format) and allows artists to assign properties and material shaders to objects, with an emphasis on ease of use.
 The editor exports a single game model file and does not allow opening of, or addition of objects to, an already exported file.
 The game also supports addition of third party widgets and plugins written in Python, C++ and C#, for uses such as telemetry or interface enhancements.

+The engine's flexibility has led to widespread content ripping, with users porting assets from other first-party racing games into Assetto Corsa.
+Kunos Simulazioni co-founder Marco Massarutto has previously acknowledged and condemned the practice, with it influencing the development of the game's successor Assetto Corsa EVO with regards to modding as a feature.